passakornit/frontend-service/README.md

 ## Conclusion

-This CI/CD pipeline provides an automated workflow to build, scan, and deploy Docker images to Amazon ECR while integrating security scanning and real-time notifications.
+This CI pipeline provides an automated workflow to build, scan, and deploy Docker images to Amazon ECR while integrating security scanning and real-time notifications.
 It is designed to ensure that only secure and validated images are deployed, improving the overall security posture of your deployment process.